Time (magazine): 21st century

 In 2017, editor and journalist Catherine Mayer, who also founded the Women's Equality Party in the UK, sued Time through attorney Ann Olivarius for sex and age discrimination.
 The suit was resolved in 2018.

 In March 2018, only six weeks after the closure of the sale, Meredith announced that it would explore the sale of Time and sister magazines Fortune, Money and Sports Illustrated, since they did not align with the company's lifestyle brands.

 In October 2018, Meredith Corporation sold Time to Marc Benioff and his wife Lynne for $190 million.
-Benioff is the chairman and co-CEO of Salesforce.com, Time is to remain separate from that company, with Benioff not involved in the magazine's daily operations.
+Benioff is the chairman and co-CEO of Salesforce.com.
+Time is to remain separate from that company, with Benioff not involved in the magazine's daily operations.

 Forbes COO Jessica Sibley was appointed CEO of Time in November 2022.

-In late April 2023, Time announced the elimination of the website's paywall effective June 1, 2023.
+Stating that she intended for the company to be "cash flow positive" by 2025, Sibley oversaw a number of immediate changes.
+According to Sibley, her first focus was pivoting the company away from business-to-consumer revenues to business-to-business revenues, resulting in Time dropping its online paywall in June 2023.
+She also hired new executives, including new chief revenue officers, a new editor-in-chief, and a new chief strategy officer.
+She oversaw layoffs at Time in 2024, calling them necessary to improve the company's financial position.
+The layoffs were criticized by The NewsGuild of New York and the Time Union.
+The layoffs were part of a broader strategy to focus on covering leadership (Times most commercially successful area) and to "provide journalism that serves these present and future leaders", including leaders in climate, AI, and health coverage.

 Circulation

-As of 2025 circulation has been steadily declining.
+As of 2025, Times circulation has been steadily declining.
 During the second half of 2009, the magazine had a 34.9% decline in newsstand sales.
 During the first half of 2010, there was another decline of 30%.

-In 2012 it had a circulation of 3.3 million, making it the 11th-most circulated magazine in the United States, and the second-most circulated weekly behind People.
+In 2012, Time had a circulation of 3.3 million, making it the 11th-most circulated magazine in the United States, and the second-most circulated weekly behind People.
 In July 2017, its circulation was 3,028,013.
 In October 2017, Time circulation dropped to two million.
 In early 2023 Time had 1.3 million print subscribers and 250,000 digital subscribers.
 Combined print and digital circulation was 1 million for the six months to 31 December 2024, down 7.1% year-on-year.